SamD-1998/Biphoton_entanglement/README.md

 ## 🙌 Acknowledgments

 This work was supported by the National Science Foundation (CHE-2404788) and the Robert A. Welch Foundation (E-1337).
+ARSK acknowledges funding from the National Science Foundation CAREER grant (CHE-2338663), start-up funds from Wake Forest University, funding from the Center for Functional Materials at Wake Forest University.

 ## 📝 Citing this Work